 "Change of plans," Jean announces.
 They are all sitting around the table, a map of the streets of Caen lying in front of them.
 It is covered in red scrawl, arrows, annotations, comments about Jean's uncle's habits scribbled into the margin.

 Astrid sighs, and places her hand on Jean's, that has begun to inch towards his wand.
+It's a nervous tick of his, always has been.
 "Enough.
 You keep changing your mind about this mission, are you still sure it's a good idea?"

 "Then what?
 Will she shoot him down in the middle of the street?"
-Johanna asks, not missing the hungry look Jean when looking at the blonde.
+Xavier asks.
+"That does not seem like the most discrete option."

-, much simpler than that."
+"No, much simpler than that."
 Jean extracts a small vial full of clear liquid from his coat pocket.
-"The potion you see here is Veneno Sanguis, brewed…"
+"We're going to be using Veneno Sanguis."

-"Veneno Sanguis," Camille explains to the other three, "poisons the body as soon as it makes contact with the skin.
-It progressively destroys the layers of skin, leaving only the first one untouched, then seeps into the system through the blood and tissues, which is why it is named as such."
+"Veneno Sanguis," Camille explains to the other three, "poisons the body from the outside.
+It progressively destroys the layers of skin, leaving only the first one untouched."

 "Exactly, the inside of the body is dissolved."

 "And you mean to tell me you walk around with stocks of your uncle's blood?"
-Camille demands sharply.
+Johanna demands sharply.